Bandlimited signal reconstruction from leaky integrate-and-fire encoding using POCS: Reconstruction by POCS

 \subsection{Set theoretic estimation}

 Another way to state the property of \eqref{equ-inf3} is to say that $x(t)$ belongs to the set

 where $\btheta$ symbolizes the sequence $(\theta_n)_{n\in\N}$.
-We call the elements of $\calC(\btheta)$ the estimates of $L^2(D)$ that are consistent with the sampling of $x(t)$ in the sense of \eqref{equ-inf3}.
-We will use the shorter notation $\calC:=\calC(\btheta)$ when there is no ambiguity about the considered sequence $\btheta$, but will keep the full notation $\calC(\btheta)$ whenever the dependence with $\btheta$ needs to be highlighted.
-We alluded in Section \ref{sec:basic} to the difficulty to find a bandlimited signal that is simultaneously consistent.
+We call the elements of $\calC$ the estimates of $L^2(D)$ that are consistent with the sampling of $x(t)$ in the sense of \eqref{equ-inf3}.
+We will use the short notation $\calC$ when there is no ambiguity about the considered sequence $\btheta$.
+We alluded in Section \ref{subsec:basic} to the difficulty to find a bandlimited signal that is simultaneously consistent.
 Whenever an estimate $u(t)$ is in $L^2(D)$ but not in $\calC$, there is in fact a systematic procedure to reduce its MSE.
 This is due to the outstanding property that $\calC$ is an affine subspace of $L^2(D)$ (i.e., a translated linear subspace) which is moreover closed (since it is of finite codimension).
 As a generalization from closed linear subspaces, every signal $u(t)\in L^2(D)$ has an orthogonal projection $P_\calC u(t)$ onto $\calC$ in the sense of $\langle\cdot,\cdot\rangle$, which is the unique element of $\calC$ such that

 Due to \eqref{Pyth}, this is equivalent to

 This gives the alternative characterization that $P_\calC u(t)$ is the element $v(t)$ of $\calC$ that minimizes $\|u-v\|$, i.e., that is closest to $u(t)$ in the MSE sense.
 As $x(t)\in\calC$, \eqref{Pyth2} also implies with $v(t)=x(t)$ that